Owen Slot

-Owen Slot (born 1967) is a British author and journalist, leading sports coverage for The Times and Sunday Times since 2021.
+Owen Slot (born 1967) is a British author and journalist.
+He is chief sports writer of The Times and Sunday Times.

-Life

-Of ancient Dutch descent, the elder son of Judge Peter Slot (1932–2020) and Eiluned née Lewis, he was educated at Bradfield College before going up to Durham University.

-Slot joined The Times as a sports writer in 2002, becoming its Chief Rugby Correspondent in 2014.
+Slot was educated at Bradfield College before going up to Durham University.
+He joined The Times as a sports writer in 2002, becoming its chief rugby correspondent in 2014.

-Three-times winner of UK Sports Reporter of the Year and three-times Sports Feature Writer of the Year, Slot has covered ten Olympic Games and every Rugby Union World Cup finals since 1995.

-In addition to his other books Slot was ghostwriter for Jonny, the autobiography of Jonny Wilkinson.
+In addition to his other books, Slot was ghostwriter for Jonny, the autobiography of Jonny Wilkinson.

-Family

-Married since 1998 to Juliet Mellstrom, they have three children and live at Barnes, London.

-Juliet Slot was appointed COO of Arsenal FC in 2021.